-Cannabis is one of the most widely consumed recreational substances on Earth, and many people around the world are able to enjoy taking cannabis without suffering serious harm.
-However, for a growing number of individuals cannabis addiction is proving a destructive and life-changing condition, and more and more people are seeking help for cannabis addiction, both in the UK and worldwide.
+Cannabis is one of the most widely consumed recreational substances on Earth, and many people around the world can enjoy taking cannabis without suffering serious harm.
+However, for a growing number of individuals, cannabis addiction is proving a destructive and life-changing condition, and more and more people are seeking help for cannabis addiction, both in the UK and worldwide.

 Cannabis – also known as marijuana and by countless other names around the world – is a drug obtained from different strains of the Cannabis plant, usually smoked as dried plant matter, oil or resin, but which can also be ingested and is increasingly supplied in other forms including vapes and patches.

 The most prominent of many psychoactive ingredients in cannabis is tetrahydrocannabinol (THC) which acts upon cannabinoid receptors found in the brain and the central nervous system (CNS).
 Cannabis use has a variety of psychoactive effects, and one person’s cannabis “high” may feel and appear quite different from another’s.
 Typically, cannabis is consumed for its euphoric and relaxing effects, and can also produce altered perception, boost libido, enhance creative impulses, and assist with self-exploration and philosophy.
 More negative effects of cannabis consumption can include panic attacks, nausea, impaired motor control, paranoia, anxiety, increased heart rate, incontinence, dry mouth, interference with sleeping and eating habits, cognitive impairment, poor decision-making, lethargy and mood swings.

 However, in recent years several jurisdictions in the Western world – most prominently Canada and several states in the USA – have either fully legalised or decriminalised cannabis, and the legal cannabis industry is already worth billions of dollars globally.